adamaveray/codeformat/README.md

 3. Import and call the relevant configuration builders for specific tools

+4. Lint the codebase with `npx codeformat check`, or apply automatic fixes with `npx codeformat fix`

 ### ESLint

 Create an `eslint.config.js` file and create the configuration: